Linda Lai Chiu-han

 Lai's artworks are primarily experiments with various forms of video and installation, based on her research in experimental historiography.
 Themes of her artistic work include Hong Kong cultural identity and gender.
 Her works have been exhibited widely in Hong Kong and worldwide in cities including Shanghai, Torun, Paris, Barcelona, Kuala Lumpur, London, Taipei, Seoul, New York City and Montreal, and several times in International Competition at the International Short Film Festival Oberhausen (2005, 2009, 2011).

 Lai received her B.A. in English Language & Literature at the Chinese University of Hong Kong and pursued her M.A.
-(Wheaton College, Illinois - communication & journalism) and Ph.D.
-(New York University - Cinema Studies) in the USA.
+(Wheaton College, Illinois – communication & journalism) and Ph.D.
+(New York University – Cinema Studies) in the United States.